Triangulated categories of mixed motives: Beilinson motives

 \subsection{The {$\gamma$}-filtration}

 \begin{num} We denote by $\BGLr$ the $\QQ$-localization of the absolute ring spectrum $\BGL$, considered as a cartesian section of $\DMt$.
-From \cite[5.3.10]{RiouBGL}, this spectrum has the following property: \begin{enumerate} \item[(K5)] For any scheme $S$, there exists a canonical decomposition

-compatible with base change and such that for any regular scheme $S$, the isomorphism of (K2) induces an isomorphism:
+From \cite[5.3.10]{RiouBGL}, this spectrum has the following property: \begin{enumerate} \item[(K5)] For any scheme $S$, there exists a canonical decomposition, called the \emph{Adams decomposition} compatible with base change and such that for any regular scheme $S$, the isomorphism of (K2) induces an isomorphism:

-where the right hand side is the $i$-th graded piece of the $\gamma$-filtration on K-theory groups. \end{enumerate} We will denote by the projection (resp. inclusion) defined by the decomposition (K3) and we put $p_i=\iota_i p_i$ for the corresponding projector on $\BGLrx S$. \end{num}
+where the right-hand side is the $i$-th graded piece of the $\gamma$-filtration on K-theory groups. \end{enumerate} We will denote by the projection (resp. inclusion) defined by the decomposition (K3) and we put $p_i=\iota_i \pi_i$ for the corresponding projector on $\BGLrx S$. \end{num}

 \begin{df}[Riou] We define the \emph{Beilinson motivic cohomology spectrum} as the rational Tate spectrum $\HBx S=\BGLrn 0_S$. \end{df}

 \begin{rem} Note that, by definition, for any morphism of schemes $f:T\To S$, we have $f^*\HBx S\simeq \HBx T$. \end{rem}